 Once you get into the intricacies of Tort law (where someone suffers harm, and legal liability is created) there are several things to prove in causation:

 Actual cause (cause in fact) – this is the action or omission that caused the harm; thus, if that did not happen, the harm would not have happened.

-Several conditions that may contribute to the harm, but if they are non-culpable, they are ignored.
+Several conditions that may contribute to the harm, but if you cannot prove that the defendant is non-culpable, they are ignored.
 For example, if you are injured during a medical procedure, you would not have been injured were it not for the procedure; however, if you did not require the procedure you would not have been harmed, but requiring the procedure (or choosing an elective procedure) is not wrongful.
 Having a cosmetic procedure performed to remove fat, for example, is not wrongful, even though it is elective.

 Where the plaintiff has contributed to the harm, for example, not disclosing an allergy to a particular drug, the court will have to determine the extent of the plaintiff’s contribution to the injury when determining damages.
-Medical malpractice cases are particularly challenging to prove causation on a balance of probabilities if there is more than one possible explanation for the harm.
+Medical malpractice cases are particularly challenging to prove causation on a balance of probabilities if there is more than one possible explanation for the harm the plaintiff must show they did not cause the damage themselves.
 Going blind after cataract surgery may have been caused by the surgery, or it may have happened anyway.

 What may be used to prove causation?

 Your personal injury lawyer at Cochran, Kroll & Associates, P.C. will request documents from the medical professionals, hospitals, or manufacturers, which may include medical records, hiring records, maintenance records as is required.
 Also, they will take verbal depositions and written questions to be answered.
 They will hire expert witnesses to give testimony during the case and call other witnesses.